southwick-associates/sadashreg/README.md

 # Produce national/regional dashboard

-Southwick project: Prepare all summary data for the national/regional dashboard.
+For Southwick internal use: Prepare all summary data for the national/regional dashboard.

 ## Installation